Partner spotlight: Japan

-Since the establishment of UN Women, the Government of Japan has contributed to the entity, and there has been an upward trend in Japan’s core and non-core contributions over the last three years.
-Between 2011 and 2017, Japan provided an aggregate contribution of USD 92.3 million.
-In 2017, Japan was the ninth-largest core contributor with USD 5.5 million and the fourth-largest total government contributor with USD 22.4 million.
+Since the establishment of UN Women, the Government of Japan has contributed to the entity, and there has been an upward trend in Japan’s regular and other resources contributions over the last three years.
+Between 2011 and 2018, Japan provided an aggregate contribution of USD 116.7 million.
+In 2018, Japan was the ninth-largest regular resources contributor with USD 5.5 million and the fourth-largest total government contributor with USD 24.4 million.

 In his role as a UN Women HeForShe 10x10x10 IMPACT Champion, Prime Minister Shinzō Abe is a strong advocate for gender equality and UN Women.
 He is committed to strengthening the partnership between Japan and UN Women, enhancing leadership and employment opportunities for women in Japan, and leveraging international aid to empower women and end sexual violence in conflict.
 Under the Prime Minister’s leadership, Japan’s partnership with UN Women and prioritization of disaster risk reduction, peace and security, humanitarian aid, economic empowerment, and ending violence against women will continue to generate change in the lives of women and their communities.